adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - It provides `seamless integration between on-premises applications and AWS storage services like Amazon S3, Amazon S3 Glacier,` Amazon EBS, and AWS Backup.
 - It `supports three types of gateways: File Gateway, Volume Gateway, and Tape Gateway.`

+Exam Tips: ⭐

+- Understand the three types of gateways:
+    - `File Gateway`: For storing files as objects in S3.
+    - `Volume Gateway`: For block storage, either cached (primary data in S3, frequently accessed data locally) or stored (entire dataset on-premises, asynchronously backed up to AWS).
+    - `Tape Gateway`: For virtual tape libraries, used for backup and archival.
+    - Storage Gateway is ideal for hybrid cloud scenarios, enabling on-premises applications to use AWS storage.
+      It supports data encryption in transit (SSL/TLS) and at rest (AWS KMS).
 </details>

 <details>